Sriisky/Culture-Bridge/README.md

 - pip install djangorestframework
 - pip install django-cors-headers

-To start the Django project navigate into the DjangoCultureBridge folder and run - python manage.py runserver
+To start the Django project navigate into the backend DjangoCultureBridge folder and run - python manage.py runserver

 To start the React code, navigate into the same directory as the App.js file located in culture-bridge/src and run - npm start